kzl5010/cask-rabbit/README.md

 A [Design Mockup][readme] was used to ensure accurate and timely completion of features.

-A [Database Mockup][./docs/schema.md] was prepared alongside the design proposal.
+A [Database Mockup][schema] was prepared alongside the design proposal.

 ## Code Foundation